 Japan has no shortage of engaging, population hubs that provide its guests with distinctive ventures and unforgettable memories.
 Although Tokyo carries a lot of these attractions that must be explored, just outside the city are charming towns and small cities, hiding plenty of new and exciting experiences.
-It’s often worth taking the road less travelled, so a deeper appreciation of a new destination can be achieved.
+When travelling it’s often worth taking the road less travelled, so that a deeper appreciation of the destination can be achieved.
 So keep reading to escape the bustle of Tokyo with these day trips from the city.

-Japan’s tallest peak, appreciated by both locals and travellers from all over the globe; Mt Fuji is a treasured icon of Japan.
-This active volcano is located approximately 2 hours southwest of Tokyo, and is surrounded by a collection of vibrant spots for travellers to experience its beauty from afar.
+Japan’s tallest peak, Mt Fuji is appreciated by both locals and travellers from all over the globe and is a treasured icon of Japan.
+This active volcano is located approximately 2 hours southwest of Tokyo.
+Surrounding it are a collection of vibrant spots for travellers to experience its beauty from afar.

 Travellers can view the majestic gargantuan that is Mt Fuji, whilst floating across the calming waters of Lake Ashi, surrounded by lush greenery.
 Alternatively visitors can gain a closer look by travelling up the volcano to the 5th station.
 This station is home to sweeping views of the landscape that Mt Fuji overlooks and provides an up close look at the snowy peak.
 The area is also home to gift shops and food stalls to enjoy.